 Authors: Nainan K. Varghese

-Free macro bodies have a natural tendency to gradually reshape themselves to perfect spheres in three dimensional space.
+Due to structure of three-dimensional matter-particles and apparent interaction between them free macro bodies have a natural tendency to gradually reshape themselves to perfect spheres in 3D space.
 Sub-structured macro bodies tend to increase their existence into most number of spatial dimensions.
-This is the result of (apparent) interactions between its constituent matter particles.
-Contrary to this tendency of macro bodies, pure (unstructured) matter particles tend to reduce their existence into minimum number of spatial dimensions.
+Contrary to this tendency of macro bodies, pure (unstructured) matter-particles tend to reduce their existence into minimum number of spatial dimensions.
 This contradictory behaviour of matter (in its pure state and in sub-structured state) can be shown as the basis of all physical phenomena in nature, including creation, sustenance, (apparent) interactions and eventual destruction of macro bodies.

 Comments: 4 Pages.
 Originally published in General Science Journal